awslabs/graphstorm/docs/source/tutorials/own-data.rst

 Outputs of graph construction
 ```````````````````````````````
-The above command reads in the JSON file, and matchs its contents with the node and edge parquet files.
+The above command reads in the JSON file, and matches its contents with the node and edge parquet files.
 It will then read all parquet files, construct the graph, check file correctness, pre-process features, and eventually split the graph into partitions.
 Outputs of the command will be saved under the ``/tmp/acm_gs/`` folder as followings:

 .. code-block:: bash